vercre/vc/vercre-holder/README.md

 user-interface or service implementation up to the user.
 However, see the [Example Wallet](https://github.com/vercre/vercre/examples/wallet) for a simple, naive implementation using this crate.

+The example wallet assumes an issuer-initiated, pre-authorized flow.
+For examples of other possible flows see the `tests` directory for a set of end-to-end tests that demonstrate the various flows and interactions.